-I think the same thing applies to “sustainable living”.
+The same thing applies to “sustainable living”.
 The environmental movement talks about renewable energy and using less resources and recycling and so on, but can we actually imagine this sustainable society?
 What will it be like to live in?
 Again, the Stone Gate attempts to imagine that world.

 The Stone Gate also explores “hunter-gathering” life – a way of living still found in various places around the world, and once common to all our ancestors.

 Suggested discussion points

 - How has climate change affected Noah and Sara’s world?
 Do you think this could really happen?

 - Why is Beth’s world “sustainable”?
 In what ways would it be better, and worse, than our lives today?

 The Stone Gate is set in a small seaside town in Australia.
 These projects encourage students to think about climate change, sustainability and indigenous life in relation to their own town or neighbourhood.
 They involve research and classroom discussion to find out what scientists and experts say will happen with climate change, what makes something sustainable, etc, and should finish with a piece of creative writing The key aim is to stimulate students’ interest in these topics through imagination …